pydrogo/CROssBARv2/README.md

 # CROssBAR-BioCypher-Migration
 This is a repo for CROssBARv2 data to the Neo4j database via [BioCypher](https://github.com/saezlab/BioCypher) CROssBARv2 is, an extended and improved version of our previous work (for v1 please check [CROssBAR](https://github.com/cansyl/CROssBAR)), a heterogeneous general purpose biomedical knowledge graph (KG) based system.

 ### This repo is currently under development.
-Therefore, you may encounter some problems while replicating this repo.
-Feel free to open issue about it.
+Therefore, you may encounter some problems while replicating it.
+Feel free to open issue if you encounter any problems.

 ## Installation
 The project uses [Poetry](https://python-poetry.org).
 You can install like this: